 The KPIs defined in the corresponding research strategy are an increase in the net efficiency of biomass conversion and a significant reduction in the production costs.
 To satisfy the KPIs, the main research areas are identified as:

-The enzymes and cell factories
+- Development of enzymes and cell factories;

 The enzymes and cell factories research area involves improving the robustness and efficacy of the total enzymes mixture used in biochemical processing of biomass while reducing the costs, and respectively - the cost of the technologies.
 Additionally, the design of novel enzyme possessing improved catalytic activity of broader substrate spectrum is also considered.
 The approaches for development of new/optimised enzymes foresee obtaining biocatalysts with increased efficiency and reduced production costs.
 This improvement will reflect the whole conversion process, since the enzymes are its main component regarding the technology economics.